Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 status = pressure.getPressure(P,T);
 ```

-## Sensything ESP-idf with Bluetooth

 ## Sensything with the Webserver

 The webserver came into being to eliminate the need to install any software or application to display sensor values.
 With a small addition to the programming section you would be able to read the sensor values on your system.
 To get started you can follow the basic steps mentioned below to understand how it would work.

-For example we have connected the Sensything to the Alcohol sensor
+### How to Use Sensything as a Web Server

+By equipping sensything  you can turn it into web server, and by accessing that server with a browser running on any computer connected to the same network or the soft-AP available in sensything, you can
+* Read value of a sensor (using simple HTML).

-### Step 1: Writing the code
+### Writing Code to Web Server

-The first step is to get started with writing out the code.
-You can find brief excerpts from the main code.
+Now, you can upload/write the code, and it will work straight away.You can create a html page for displaying the sensor values, read the html contents and send the analog values to the web page.

 ```c